xchapter7x/goutil/README.md

 CFilterFalse - concurrent cersion of FilterFalse using go routines

 ZipLongest - Make an iterator that aggregates elements from each of the iterables.
 If the iterables are of uneven length,       missing values are filled-in with fillvalue.
 Iteration continues until the longest iterable is exhausted

+Zip - Make an iterator that aggregates elements from each of the iterables.
+If the iterables are of uneven length, indexes with missing values are dropped.